cos316/cos316-web/assignments.md

 All programming assignments must be done in groups of two partners.

-There is a final project, which is due on Dean\'s Date: December 8, 2020 at 5:00pm Princeton Time.
+There is a (final project)[/final], which is due on Dean\'s Date: December 8, 2020 at 5:00pm Princeton Time.

 **Regrades:** If you feel we have made a mistake while grading your work, email your preceptor with a short note describing the potential